-- J. The judge will give the start order and begin the timer. - K. The team member may enter the Working Area and will have a maximum of 1 minute (60 seconds) to complete the task.
-The judge will notify the student when they have 30 seconds, 20 seconds, and 10 seconds remaining. - L. During the task, the team member will grab one object at a time to place into the container.
-Once an item is placed into the container, it can be removed and placed into the selected Finishing Area.
-An item must be released and the prosthesis must be fully outside of the open plane of the crate before attempting to remove the object. - i.
+- I. The judge will give the start order and begin the timer. - J. The team member may enter the Working Area and will have a maximum of 1 minute (60 seconds) to complete the task.
+The judge will notify the student when they have 30 seconds, 20 seconds, and 10 seconds remaining. - K. During the task, the team member will grab one object at a time to place into the container.
+Once an item is placed into the container, one object at a time can be removed and placed into the chosen Finishing Area. - i.
 An object may be slid to the edge of the table to be lifted.
 An object cannot be slid into The Void.
-An object slid or moved over into The Void must be returned (slid/carried) to the Starting Area using only the prosthesis before attempting to place it into the container. - ii.
+An object slid or moved over into The Void must be returned (slid/carried) to the Starting Area using only the prosthesis before attempting to place them into the container. - ii.
 An object that is dropped in The Void, outside the container, or on the floor is out of play and cannot be re-attempted.
 A penalty equal to the point value of the object will be assessed. - iii.
-The object MUST be carried across the entirety of The Void by the terminal device.
-Objects cannot be thrown across The Void. - M. The team member may hold the container with the unencumbered hand.
-The container should not be lifted from the table.
-If the container is lifted completely off the table or falls off the table the timer will be stopped and the trial will be declared a mistrial. - N. The trial will end when any of the following occur: - i.
-The team may call the end of the trial after and only after at least 5 (five) objects have been placed into the Finishing Area.
-The team may signal the end of the trial by calling out "done" or "time."
+The object MUST be carried across the entirety of The Void by the artificial fingers of the device.
+Objects cannot be thrown across The Void. - iv.
+The prosthesis must break the open plane of the crate before releasing an object. - v.
+An item must be released and the prosthesis must be fully outside of the open plane of the crate before attempting to remove the object. - vi.
+If the prosthesis does not break the plane either releasing an object or retrieving an object, then that object becomes a "dead" object and cannot be moved to the finish area and will result in no points for scoring. - L. The trial will end when any of the following occur: - i.
+The designated team member may call the end of the trial after and only after at least 5 (five) items have been placed into the Finishing Area.
+The designated team member may signal the end of the trial by calling out "done" or "time."
 The judge will immediately stop the timer and record the time elapsed as the trial time. - ii.
 One minute has passed.
 The judge will call out "time" and stop the team from attempting any more objects. - iii.
 The member has attempted to move all of the available objects.
-Teams that attempt all of the objects without moving at least 5 (five) into the Finishing Area will be given the full trial time. - O. At the end of the trial: - i.
+Teams that attempt all of the objects without moving at least 5 (five) into the Finishing Area will be given the full trial time.

+M. At the end of the trial:

+- i.
 Any object held by the device when time is called will not count.
 This object will not be considered for scoring purposes. - ii.
 Any object broken will not count.
 These objects will be assessed a penalty equal to that if they had dropped the object. - iii.
 The judge will record the time needed to complete the task. - iv.
 The judge will record which items have be placed into the Finishing Area. - v.
-The judge will record any broken or dropped items for penalty points. - P. Repeat procedure for 2nd trial.
-The second trial must be completed by a different team member. - Q. The best performance of the two trials will be used in the scoring.
+The judge will record any broken or dropped items for penalty points. - N. Repeat procedure for 2nd trial.
+The second trial must be completed by a different team member. - O. The best performance of the two trials will be used in the scoring.